pivotal-cf/docs-cloudbees/Jenkins.html.md

 ---
-title: CloudBees Jenkins Enterprise for Pivotal CF
+title: Jenkins Enterprise by CloudBees for Pivotal CF
 ---

-This is the documentation for the CloudBees Jenkins Enterprise for Pivotal CF.
+This is the documentation for the Jenkins Enterprise by CloudBees for Pivotal CF.

 ### Features